Courtesy of my daughter

 But sadly, she had some more upsetting news to share: Riley isn't doing well now, either.

-Struggling through tears, Whitney explained that her 8-year-old is currently suffering from a gastrointestinal bleed, a fever, and other complications tied to her illness, and that at the moment, things don't look good.
+Struggling through tears, Whitney explained that her 8-year-old is currently suffering from a gastrointestinal bleed, a fever, and other complications tied to her illness, and that , things don't look good.

 "Her stomach contents are almost black, so that's something that we're worried about," the mother said.
 "She also has crackling sounds in her lungs so she's had to sleep on her side all day so that she can breathe better."